multiversx/mx-sdk-dapp/README.md

 }
 ```

+- **completedTransactionsDelay (optional)**;
-An extra prop is provider for smart contract calls: **completedTransactionsDelay (optional)**;
+This is an extra prop is provider for smart contract calls.

-This will delay the transaction from entering the "completed" state, useful for refetching info after the smart contract call executes.
+It will delay the transaction from entering the "completed" state, useful for refetching info after the smart contract call executes.

   </details>